-- Get the dried Oregano and Spike Seasoning ready.
+- Get the Dried Oregano (affiliate link) and Spike Seasoning (affiliate link) ready.

-- When mushrooms are done add the last teaspoon of olive oil to the pan (if needed) and heat pan for about 45 seconds; then add the eggs, reduce heat to medium, season with Oregano and Spike Seasoning, and let the egg mixture cook about 2 minutes (or until eggs are about half cooked.)
+- When mushrooms are done and removed from the pan, add the last teaspoon of olive oil to the pan and heat pan for about 45 seconds; then add the eggs, reduce heat to medium, season with Oregano and Spike Seasoning, and let the egg mixture cook about 2 minutes (or until eggs are about half cooked.)

 - Then add half the mushrooms, half the green peppers, olives, and half the cubes of cheese, followed by a second layer of mushrooms, green pepper, olives, and cheese.

 - Cover the pan and cook 3-4 minutes or until the cheese is fairly melted and the eggs are nearly all set.

 - Put the pan under the broiler and broil until the cheese is all melted and nicely browned (about 4 minutes for toaster oven or 1-2 minutes for larger oven broiler.)